-ZIMSEC O Level Integrated Science Notes: Inhaled vs Exhaled air experiment: Method 1
+ZIMSEC O Level Combined Science Notes: Inhaled vs Exhaled air experiment: Method 1

 Aim: Comparing the inhaled and exhaled air.